sdkbox-doc/en/src/gameroom/v3-cpp/manual_integration.md

 #endif
 ```

--   In the ctor and dtor of `AppDelegate`.
-Add redirect the STDOUT to a file since Facebook SDK don't offer any logging APIs.
+-   In the ctor and dtor of `AppDelegate`, redirect the STDOUT to a file since Facebook SDK don't offer any logging APIs.

 ```
 AppDelegate::AppDelegate()